Multi-view imaging in networked sensing systems: A covariance-based approach: Phase II: Multi-View Fusion

 where $\mathbf{r}_{k,q} \in \mathbb{R}^{|\mathcal{N}_{k,q}| \times 1}$ is formed by stacking the elements $\gamma_{r,k,j}, \forall j\in\mathcal{N}_{k,q}$ into a vector, and the matrix $\mathbf{A}_{k,q} \in \mathbb{R}^{|\mathcal{N}_{k,q}| \times 3}$ is constructed by stacking $p_{x,k,j}, \forall j\in\mathcal{N}_{k,q}$ in its first column, stacking $p_{y,k,j}, \forall j\in\mathcal{N}_{k,q}$ in its second column, and placing an all-one vector in its third column.
 Then, the gradient at the irregular grid $q\in[Q]$ can be approximated as $\nabla {\gamma}_{r,k,q} = \left[ \frac{\partial {\gamma}_{r,k,q}}{\partial p_{x,k,q}} \;\; \frac{\partial {\gamma}_{r,k,q}}{\partial p_{y,k,q}} \right]^T \approx \left[ c_{k,q,1} \;\; c_{k,q,2} \right]^T$.

-Next, based on the gradients at irregular grids, we compute the structure tensor at each of the $Q'$ regular grid points to guide the anisotropic interpolation.
+Next, based on the gradients at irregular grids for each $k\in[K]$, we compute the structure tensor at each of the $Q'$ regular grid points to guide the anisotropic interpolation.
 As a powerful concept from computer vision, the structure tensor characterizes the local geometric structure by forming a smoothed second-moment matrix of the gradients~\cite{weickert1998anisotropic}.
-For point \( q' \in [Q'] \), the structure tensor is given by
+For each $k\in[K]$ and $q' \in [Q']$, the structure tensor is given by

-where the set $\mathcal{N}'_{k,q'} \subset [Q]$ includes irregular grid points near the regular grid point $q'$, and \( w_{q,q'}^{\text{sib}} \) denotes the Sibson natural neighbor weight determined by two Voronoi diagrams \cite{sibson1981brief}.
-In the first diagram, the RoI $\mathcal{A}$ is partitioned into $Q$ cells centered by the original $Q$ irregular grid points, with the Voronoi cell $\text{Vor}(q)$ containing all points in the plane $\mathcal{A}$ closer to the $q$-th grid than to any other grids.
+where the set $\mathcal{N}'_{k,q'} \subset [Q]$ includes irregular grid points near the regular grid point $q'$, and $ w_{k,q,q'}^{\text{sib}} $ denotes the Sibson natural neighbor weight determined by two Voronoi diagrams \cite{sibson1981brief}.
+In the first diagram, the RoI $\mathcal{A}$ is partitioned into $Q$ cells centered by the original $Q$ irregular grid points of RBS $k$, with the Voronoi cell $\text{Vor}_k(q)$ containing all points in the plane $\mathcal{A}$ closer to the $q$-th grid than to any other grids.
 The second diagram is constructed based on the target $Q'$ regular grid points, with $\text{Vor}(q')$ representing the Voronoi cell corresponding to the grid $q' \in [Q']$.
-Applying Sibson's method, the weight $ w_{q,q'}^{\text{sib}} $ is proportional to the area overlap between the Voronoi cells $\text{Vor}(q')$ and $\text{Vor}(q)$, given by \cite{sibson1981brief}
+Applying Sibson's method, the weight $ w_{k,q,q'}^{\text{sib}} $ is proportional to the area overlap between the Voronoi cells $\text{Vor}(q')$ and $\text{Vor}_k(q)$, given by \cite{sibson1981brief}

 Based on the structure tensor in \eqref{eq:fusion_gradqprime} and the steering kernel in \cite{takeda2007kernel}, we design an edge-preserving weight to penalize cross-edge interpolation, given by